-- The AT^SNMON="INS" command can be used even if no SIM is present or no SIM-PIN was entered. - The AT^SNMON="INS" command depends on the registration state.
-Network scan is only possible if the module is not registered.
-To perform a scan it is needed to deregister manually from the network. - The AT^SNMON="INS" command may be aborted internally by any other network related activity that interferes with the network scan. - The time required for an informal network scan depends not only on the number of radio bands to be scanned, but also on ripple and existing ghost peaks on the scanned radio bands.
+- The AT^SNMON="INS" command can be used even if no SIM is present or no SIM-PIN was entered.
+To perform a complete scan it is necessary to execute AT+COPS=2 before unplugging sim card. - The AT^SNMON="INS" command depends on the registration state.
+A complete network scan is only possible if the module is not registered.
+To perform a complete scan it is recommended to deregister manually from the network. - The AT^SNMON="INS" command may be aborted internally by any other network related activity that interferes with the network scan. - The time required for a network scan depends not only on the number of radio bands to be scanned, but also on ripple and existing ghost peaks on the scanned radio bands.